Suri312006/undergradthesis/thesis.typ

 // more feedback throughout, feel free to take or ignore

 #mol-abstract[
 Traditional operating systems permit data access through the kernel, applying security policy as a part of that pipeline.
 The Twizzler operating system flips that relationship on its head, focusing on an approach where data access is a first-class citizen, getting rid of the kernel as a middleman.
 This data-centric approach requires us to rethink how security policy interacts with users and the kernel.
 In this thesis, I present the design and implementation of core security primitives in Twizzler.
+Then I evaluate the security model with microbenchmarks of core security operations, and ways to increase performace.
+Lastly, I discuss a few things we plan to do in the continuation of this work, as its not conplete by any means.
-Then I evaluate the security model with a basic and advanced scenario, as well as microbenchmarks of core security operations.
-Lastly, I discuss future work built off this thesis, such as the incorporation of Decentralized Information Flow Control.]
+//  Lastly, I discuss future work built
+// off this thesis, such as the incorporation of Decentralized Information Flow
+// Control.
+]